valdirjunior011/personal-website/content/projects.md

 +++
-title = "Projects"
+title = "Work Experience"
 slug = "projects"
 +++

 Nothing to see here...
-Move along!
+Work in progress!